marfarma/simple-image-sizes/trunk/readme.txt

 === Simple Image Sizes ===
-Contributors: rahe
+Contributors: Rahe
 Donate link: http://www.beapi.fr/donate/
 Tags: images, image, custom sizes, custom images, thumbnail regenerate, thumbnail, regenerate Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5

 == Description ==

 This plugin allow create custom image sizes for your site.
 Override your theme sizes directly on the media option page.
 You can regenerate all the sizes you have just created and choose which one you wanted to regenerate.
+You can now get all the code to copy and paste to your function theme file.

 == Installation ==